-Miss Mela Timotheeff, a young Russian, who has just won the first prize medal for "Interior Decorations for a given by Beaux Arts Institute of New York, is making her home at 305 Burns Street.
+Miss Mela Timotheeff, a young Russian, who has just won the first prize medal for "Interior Decorations for a Cabaret," given by Beaux Arts Institute of New York, is Cabaret," given by Beaux Arts Institute of New York, is making her home at 305 Burns Street.
 She is a student at Columbia.